nudoru/scorm-starter/README.md

-# SCORM 1.2 / 2004 Starting Pack
+# xAPI / SCORM 1.2 / 2004 Starting Pack

-Blank starting package for SCORM 1.2 and 2004 content.
-Using the Pipwerks SCORM adapter.
+Blank starting package for xAPI, SCORM 1.2 and 2004 content.
+Using the ADL xAPI Wrapper and Pipwerks SCORM adapter.

 As is, it's set up for 1.2, just zip it up and send to your LMS of choice.